 If your RAID system cannot leave your premises, our engineers can bring their recovery expertise to you.
 This option is only available for emergency service.
-For onsite data recovery, the storage device or system must be operational.
+For on-site data recovery, the storage device or system must be operational.

-We offer custom designed recovery solutions for proprietary RAID systems and/or highly complex enterprise level systems.
+We offer custom-designed recovery solutions for proprietary RAID systems and/or highly complex enterprise-level systems.
 Our R&D team will work with your IT staff to create an emergency solution to retrieve your data.

-RAID Case Studies
+RAID Recovery Case Studies